Soteriology: Jainism

-In Jainism, the soteriological concept is moksha, but it is explained differently than the similar term found in Hinduism.
+In Jainism, the soteriological concept is moksha, which is the final gunasthana.
+The Jain theory explains moksha differently from the similar term found in Hinduism.
 Moksha is a blissful state of existence of a soul, completely free from the karmic bondage, free from saṃsāra, the cycle of birth and death.
 It is the highest state of existence of a soul, even higher than the gods living in the heavens.
 In the state of moksha, a soul enjoys infinite bliss, infinite knowledge and infinite perception.
 This state is achieved through realisation of self and achieving a completely desireless and unattached state.